NixOS/rfcs/rfcs/0166-nix-formatting.md

 **Alternatives**

 One could eliminate style #2 by having #4 always start on the first line.
 This would even reduce indentation in some cases.
-However, this may look really weird in other cases, especially when the binder is very long:
+However, this may look really weird in other cases, especially when the binding is very long:

 ```nix
 some.very.long.attr = callFunction